cosmos/cosmos/WHITEPAPER.md

    keeping authoritative state about payments, whereas in Cosmos, the validators of a hub are the authority of the state of IBC token transfers as well as the authority of the amount of tokens held by each zone (but not the amount of tokens held by each account within a zone).
-This is he fundamental innovation that allows for secure asymmetric tranfer of tokens from zone to zone; the analog to ILP's connector in Cosmos is a persistent and maximally secure blockchain ledger, the Cosmos Hub.
+This is the fundamental innovation that allows for secure asymmetric tranfer of tokens from zone to zone; the analog to ILP's connector in Cosmos is a persistent and maximally secure blockchain ledger, the Cosmos Hub.